Finding the plot

 Now, this isn't to say the characters necessarily behave.
 I've talked with a handful of authors who believe having a rigid outline prevents spontaneity, but as most authors have discovered, characters have a way of defying your plans.
 There is a whole scene I didn't plan in Sinners and Saints #3 that occurred because Luxi and Ira were, as siblings are wont to do, being absolute assholes to each other.
 Yet overall, the plot points were carefully selected, and the characters didn't throw me too many wrenches.

 For the Sinners and Saints series in particular, I can't pants it.
 At all.
 In fact, for over the past year, I've sat on chapter 1 of Book 4 because I had no idea what to expect in Chapter 2.
-Chapter 1 was pretty well conceptualized, and while there were flashes of what was to come down the line, but overall, the book looked like this:
+Chapter 1 was pretty well conceptualized, and while there were flashes of what was to come down the line, but overall, the book was a freaking wall.

 I could work with something like that on a project that was more fun and less "this is my baby so it has to be right".
 A starting point is all some authors need.
 But with the gaps between the points filled in, I was staring at a stone wall.